sazeracjs/sazerac/README.md

 Why Use This?
 -------------

 Let's say you have a function `isPrime()`.
-When given an number, it returns `true` or `false` depending on whether the number is a prime number.
+When given a number, it returns `true` or `false` depending on whether the number is a prime number.

 ```js
 function isPrime(num) {